AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 or afl-fuzz is not aborted if you are running it in a remote ssh session where the connection fails in between.
 Only do that though once you have verified that your fuzzing setup works!
-Simply run it like `screen -dmS afl-main -- afl-fuzz -M main-$HOSTNAME -i ...` and it will start away in a screen session.
-To enter this session simply type `screen -r afl-main`.
+Run it like `screen -dmS afl-main -- afl-fuzz -M main-$HOSTNAME -i ...` and it will start away in a screen session.
+To enter this session, type `screen -r afl-main`.
 You see - it makes sense to name the screen session same as the afl-fuzz -M/-S naming :-)
 For more information on screen or tmux please check their documentation.